zhangpengNJU/ASSENT/README.md

 ~~~
 * To compute PC, the kill matrix and the coverage matrix are used.
 * Line 414 and line 415 should be changed as RQ5.
+* The results of RQ6 are in /RQ6.